Ben-Ganon/Obsidian_Olympus_DnD/DM Stuff/Campaign 2/Athens Encounter 2.md

 Hermes tells the heroes they are chosen for the task of finding Persephone, freeing her from her captors, and renewing the spring in Greece.
 Not a small task, and yet he speaks about it like it's getting some food from a vendor or delivering a letter - just another chore.
-Hermes explains to the heroes they must consult the oracle at Delphi to officially start their quest. before they go, Hermes gives them some Boons from their patrons - a gesture of goodwill to show the Olympians care about their children.
+Hermes explains to the heroes they must consult the Oracle at Delphi to officially start their quest. before they go, Hermes gives them some Boons from their patrons - a gesture of goodwill to show the Olympians care about their children.

-This doesn't exactly encourage our heroes, who may or may not have heard from their parents since they were born.
+- What does each Hero feel about this discovery?

 After his parting words, Hermes is gone in a flash of smiles and light.
 The grand priestess Penelope is extremely concerned by this news and calls the Heroes for a brief on the state of Athens, hoping they can help her with the cult, who she suspects has something to do with all of this.